iavr/iqm/README.md

 	home/sift/raw/

-`ikm` uses the specific filenames and file formats as given in the link above.
+`iqm` uses the specific filenames and file formats as given in the link above.
 A number of additional folders for output will be created automatically under `home/sift/`.

-Finally, edit [/config/config.m](/config/config.m) and adjust the location of `home` and `yael` to your local settings.
+Finally, edit [/config/local.m](/config/local.m) and adjust the location of `home` and `yael` to your local settings.
 Now you can try any of the samples under [/test/](/test/).
 The `mex` files should compile automatically.